nickswalker/nickwalker.us/pages/energy_gels.md

 [Maltodextrin](https://en.wikipedia.org/wiki/Maltodextrin) is a large molecule consisting of chains of glucose and is created by chemically processing starch.
 Its less sweet and crystallization-prone than sugar, but also less viscous in solution than a starch.
 It is quickly broken down into glucose inside the body, and is typically easier to tolerate in large quantities.
 All of this is why it's the primary carb source in commercial gels.

 The length of the glucose chain is [variable depending on the chemical process and starches used](https://www.naturalproductsinsider.com/specialty-nutrients/making-the-most-of-maltodextrins).
 Anything between 2 and 20 glucose groups (degree of polymerization) are sold alike.
 Longer chains are preferable as they'll result in a lower osmolality.
 You can contact the manufacturer to get the number, but generally longer chain versions will take longer to dissolve in water and will be barely sweet.
 The calculator assumes a degree of polymerization of 10, since I was quoted 10-12 by a representative of the company I use.

+### Does it need to be fully dissolved?

+Check fully dissolved if you want a sports drink.
+If you don't want a sports drink, the recipe will give you a gooey paste.
+It's not the same as a commercial gel...because there's no [gelling agent](https://en.wikipedia.org/wiki/Thickening_agent).

 ### Flavors